cloudlinux/securechain-java/details/integration_guide.md

 ### Step 2: Locate the Repository

-You can find the Trusted repository using the following link: [TuxCare ELS Spring](https://nexus-repo.corp.cloudlinux.com/#browse/browse:els_spring).
+You can find the Trusted repository using the following link: [TuxCare ELS Spring repository](https://nexus-repo.corp.cloudlinux.com/#browse/browse:els_spring).

 ### Step 3: Create or Modify Your Build Tool Settings